 Read the manuscript again and note down any:

 - does the title reflect the subject of the paper?

--does the abstract reflect the content of the paper correctly?
-Are all claims in the conclusion secrion of the abstract supported by the data?
+- does the abstract reflect the content of the paper correctly?
+Are all claims in the conclusion section of the abstract supported by the data?

 - is the text overall well written?
 If not, make a note to the editor so the editor can ask that the language be improved by a professional editor.

 Write down under the heading: ´minor problems´ a numbered list of the minor flaws, indicating exactly where you found them (Section, page numbers, line numbers), what the problem is, and how this may be fixed.
-Minor flaws would be typos, improvement of ambiguous text, etc.
+Minor flaws would be typos, ambiguous text that can be improved, etc.

 Comments to the author:

 Insert here the paragraphs you wrote above, as well as the numbered lists of major and minor flaws.